 On Project Manhattan, that approach identified approximately £400k of Autodesk licence wastage across six business units inside the diligence window.
 The investor banked the saving before the deal closed.
 At a Global SaaS client, €1m of Azure costs avoided through cost optimisation and right-sizing.

-Technology spend splits across cloud infrastructure, software licensing, and operational delivery.
-We cover all three, and the recommendations across them are always connected to a single measured outcome.
+Technology spend splits across cloud infrastructure, software licensing, operational delivery, and now AI consumption.
+We cover all four, and the recommendations across them are always connected to a single measured outcome.

 AWS, Azure, and Google Cloud spend audited end-to-end.
 Right-sizing across compute, storage, and networking.
 Reservation and savings plan strategy.
 Idle and orphaned resource identification.
 FinOps maturity baseline with a structured roadmap to ongoing cost governance.
 Every recommendation is sized and sequenced against your operational constraints.